-If you’re thinking of renovating your home, there are a few fundamental elements to take into account in order to make sure your renovations are successful.
-Here are our top five things to consider when you’re still at the planning stage:
+If you need to do a lot of work on your home, whether it’s a large-scale renovation or just a couple of rooms, there are a few fundamental elements to take into account to make sure your home renovation is successful.
+Here are the top five things to consider when you’re in the planning stage:

-If your property is old, or you think there will soon be problems with the wiring or pipes, a renovation is a good time to repair or renew anything that will involve work on the structure of the building.
-Doing the work now will avoid disruption and extra expense later.
+If your property is old, or you think there will soon be problems with the wiring or pipes, a home renovation is a good time to repair or renew anything that will involve work on the structure of the building.
+Doing the work now will avoid disruption and extra expense later on.

 2. Insulation and heating

-Making sure your property is well insulated is not only the eco-friendly thing to do, it will also save you money.
-You can improve things further by replacing your boiler with a more efficient one, making sure your radiators are the right size for each room and installing smart technology that allows you to control your heating from your phone, which means you’ll never have to spend money heating your home if there’s no-one there.
+Making sure your property is well insulated is not only the more energy conscious thing to do, but it will also save you money.
+You can improve things further by replacing your boiler with a more efficient one, making sure your radiators are the right size for each room (use our heat calculator to help) and installing smart technology that allows you to control your heating from your phone, which means you’ll never have to spend money heating your home if there’s no-one there.

 3. Problem rooms